mishakessler/class-info-template/projects/project3-README-template.md

 ***

-## Project Delivery

-> The Delivery section should be expanded and revised as you work on your project.

 ## Code Showcase

 > Use this section to include a brief code snippet of functionality that you are proud of and a brief description.